 Even if you don’t use any of those things, chances are you won’t need to build everything from scratch.
 For instance, teledentistry software can be developed using Opentok and Virgil for enabling secure communication via video and messaging.

-Not building from scratch leaves you the space to pursue the meat of your app without worrying about the scaffolding.
+Not creating mobile health apps from scratch leaves you the space to pursue the meat of your app without worrying about the scaffolding.
 The key is understanding the trade-offs of the services.
 Specifically, though you are likely to find a service that does what you need, keep in mind that given the massive amount of standards that each service has to comply with, each service has more barriers to entry (price, admittance, contracts like BAA agreements).

 [RELATED ARTICLE] HOW CAN WE BUILD MHEALTH APPS THAT IMPROVE PATIENT CARE?